devanooga/devanooga.com/_pages/coc.md

 - Users may not impersonate other users, celebrities, etc.
 - Try to find a relevant channel for a topic of discussion.
 For example, don't talk about your latest trip to the gun range in `#ruby`.
 - Political, religious, and otherwise sensitive or controversial discussions are welcome, but we ask that users keep such topics out of the `#general` and `#random` channels.
 - Users are welcome to create new channels for any topic.
-Administrators _may_ remove a channel if it is determined that it violates our CoC.
+Administrators _may_ remove a channel if it is determined that it violates our CoC or if the channel is unused and cluttering up our channel list.
 - Bots that provide information relevant to a channel, or provide some utility to a channel or the organization are encouraged.
 Bots that exist only as a joke or to provide content that could reasonably be considered spam are actively discouraged, and may be deleted.